 When the officials have finished addressing the troops, army commanders shall assume command of the troops.

-When you approach a town to attack it, you shall offer it terms of peace.*offer it terms of peace Or “call on it to surrender.”
+When you approach a town to attack it, you shall offer it terms of peace.

 If it responds peaceably and lets you in, all the people present there shall serve you at forced labor.